-Matt Davis, Executive Vice President and Chief Operating Officer at Paragon Bank, has more than 24 years of experience working in banking and finance, the last 18 of which have been with Paragon.
+Matt Davis, Executive Vice President and Chief Operating Officer of Paragon Bank’s North Carolina Region, has more than 24 years of experience working in banking and finance, the last 18 of which have been with Paragon.
 His areas of expertise include overseeing day-to-day operations within the bank, as well as credit administration, marketing, audit, and compliance.
 He previously served as the Chief Credit Officer for the bank and as well as a lending officer.

 Prior to joining Paragon, Matt worked as a corporate banker in Charlotte, North Carolina with a marketing emphasis on operating companies with revenues between $10 million and $100 million.
 A career change took him to work for Bob Hatley at Centura Bank in Cary, North Carolina where Matt focused on lending to commercial businesses and real estate as a commercial account officer.
 In 1998, Matt left Centura Bank with Bob Hatley to start Paragon Bank, and has been with the bank since that time.

 Matt has always enjoyed working in the community and helping to provide ways for it to grow and improve.
 He was inspired to pursue banking because this particular industry plays an integral role in supplementing the efforts of its clients to enrich the community and its citizens.
 “Being a good ‘steward of capital’ ultimately results in a growing and viable economy with strong businesses and healthy workforces, which increases our standard of living, benefiting all members of the community.

 Outside of the office, Matt has given his time to the Rotary Club, Community Investment Corporation of the Carolinas, WakeEd Partnership, and A Place at the Table.
 He has volunteered for Habitat for Humanity, and has served as the Vice President and a Board Member for the Risk Management Associates local chapter.
 He has also served as an assistant scoutmaster for a local Boy Scouts of America troop.
 Matt has been appointed to serve on the board for Transitions LifeCare.

 A North Carolina native, Matt grew up in Louisburg and attended NC State University, where he earned his Bachelor of Arts in management and his Master of Science in management.
 He lives in North Raleigh with his wife of 23 years and their three children.